mindbox-cloud/react-native-sdk/README.md

 #### onPushClickReceived

-Requires a callback that will return push notification link or push notification button link when it clicked
+Requires a callback that will return push notification link or push notification button link when it clicked.

 ```js
 MindboxSdk.onPushClickReceived((pushClickRecievedData: string) => { ... });